Cut back on sodium

 nutrients you need to help lower your blood pressure.
 And

-these foods usually are high in salt and high in bad fats.
+these foods can be high in sodium, saturated fats, and trans fats.

 You also may try a vegetarian diet.
 In